-501 BIOCHEMISTRY LECTURE I Prerequisite: 264 Biochemistry of amino acids, carbohydrates, lipids, and nucleic acids; structure/function relations.
+- 501 BIOCHEMISTRY LECTURE I

+- Prerequisite: 264.
+Biochemistry of amino acids, carbohydrates, lipids, and nucleic acids: struc-ture/function relations.
 Enzymes as catalysts: kinetics and regulation.
-Cofactors
+Cofactors.
+3 credits

-502 BIOCHEMISTRY LECTURE II Prerequisite: 401/501.
-Overview of metabolism; thermodynamics; carbohydrate, fatty acid, amino acid, and nucleoside anabolism and catabolism; hormonal control of Photosynthesis.
+- 502 BIOCHEMISTRY LECTURE II

+Prerequisite: 401/501.
+Overview of metabolism; thermodynamics; carbohydrate, fatty acid, amino acid, and nucleoside anabolism and catabolism; hormonal control of metabolism.
+Photosynthesis.

-505 BIOCHEMISTRY LABORATORY Prerequisite: 401/501.
+505 BIOCHEMISTRY LABORATORY

+2 credits Prerequisite: 401/501.
 Methods for separation and analysis of amino acids, proteins, carbo-hydrates, lipids, and nucleic acids and their metabolism, Chromatography, electrophoresis, contrifugation, spectrophotometry and use of radioisotopes.

-508 THE PROFESSIONAL CHEMIST IN INDUSTRY Prerequisite: senior year or degree in chemistry or chemical engineering or permission.
-Business, legal, societal, economic and other nonchemical aspects of a chemist's profession.

-511 PHYSICAL CHEMISTRY FOR BIOLOGY MAJORS Prerequisites: 266 and 3450:148 and permission.
+- THE PROFESSIONAL CHEMIST IN INDUSTRY 2 credits Prerequisite: senior year or degree in chemistry or chemical engineering or permission.
+Business, legal, societal, economic and other nonchemical aspects of a chemist's profession. - 511 PHYSICAL CHEMISTRY FOR BIOLOGY MAJORS 3 credits Prerequisites: 266 and 3450:148 and permission.
 Gases, thermodynamics, electrochemistry, chemical kinetics, macromolecules and colloids; special topics in biochemistry, biophysics and molecular biology.

-521 QUALITATIVE ORGANIC ANALYSIS Prerequisite: 266.
+521 QUALITATIVE ORGANIC ANALYSIS

+4 credits Prerequisite: 266.
 Identification and characterization of organic substances, separation and identification of components of organic mixtures.
 Laboratory.

-572 ADVANCED INORGANIC CHEMISTRY Prerequisite: 304 or 314.
+ADVANCED INORGANIC CHEMISTRY

+Prerequisite: 304 or 314.
 Concepts of atomic structure integrated in systematic classification of elements.
 Periodic table.
 Chemistry of the representative elements.
 Transition elements including coordination compounds, organometallics and metal carbonyls.

-590 WORKSHOP IN CHEMISTRY May be repeated) Group studies of special topics in chemistry.
+590 WORKSHOP IN CHEMISTRY

+1-3 credits (May be repeated) Group studies of special topics in chemistry.
 May not be used to meet undergraduate or graduate major requirements in chemistry.